JerTrest/Side_Projects/README.md

 # Summer2020Projects
-Personal projects I made in the Summer of 2020.
+Personal projects I made in the summer of 2020.